-- Loss of Vision: If there is swelling occurring in the skull cavity, this could start to apply pressure to the optic nerves.
-If this pressure becomes too great, it could lead to a sudden loss of vision in one or both eyes.
+- Loss of Vision: If swelling in the skull cavity, this could apply pressure to the optic nerves.
+If this pressure becomes too great, it can cause sudden vision loss in one or both eyes.

-The video below discusses some of the symptoms and danger signs of a traumatic brain injury.Brain Injury Lawyers in Dixon, CA
+The video below discusses some symptoms and danger signs of a traumatic brain injury.Brain Injury Lawyers in Dixon, CA

-If you or a loved one has suffered a traumatic brain injury, please contact me for free, friendly advice at (707) 564-1900 or (800) 404-5400.
+If you or a loved one has suffered traumatic head trauma in an accident, please contact our Dixon brain injury lawyers for free, friendly advice at (707) 564-1900 or (800) 404-5400.

 Since 1982, our injury attorneys have helped residents of Dixon and surrounding areas get fair compensation for accident and wrongful death cases.

 Learn more about us.
 See our past verdicts and settlements.